xhanzo857/xhanzo857/README.md

   - Participated in code reviews and contributed to team knowledge sharing.

 ## Contact
-Feel free to reach out: alex.johnson@example.com
+Feel free to reach out